mchalupa/wldbg/README.md

   $ wldbg list
 ```

-To get better understanding how it works, there's exapmle pass
+To get better understanding how it works, there's an example pass
-in passes/example.c that is also compiled with other passes
+in `passes/example.c`.
+This pass is also compiled by default, so
-in that directory.
-Run it as follows:
+you can try it out as follows:

 ```
   $ wldbg example -- wayland_client
 ```

-### Using interactive mode
+### Using the interactive mode

-To run wldbg in interactive mode, just do:
+To run wldbg in the interactive mode, just do:

 ```
   $ wldbg -i wayland-client